nikkrichko/cpu_benchmark_with_sysbench/README.md

 as result script would read all logs in folder and parse it to one data.table structure for furcther analysis. in next step it would prepare pictures for comparing

 # Examples of comparing result:
+plot grid:
+rows -- Test names
+columns -- Number of threads during tests
 #### CPU test

 ![ouch we lost the picture](00_CPU_latencies_plot.png "Simple cpu test - latencies")